domRiddle/ASF/FAQ.md

 ***

-**Q:** `Disconnected from Steam!` - I can't establish connection with Steam servers.
+### `Disconnected from Steam!` - I can't establish connection with Steam servers.

-**A:** ASF can only **try** to establish connection with Steam servers, and it can fail due to many reasons, including lack of internet connection, Steam being down, your firewall blocking connection, third-party tools, incorrectly configured routes or temporary failures.
+ASF can only **try** to establish connection with Steam servers, and it can fail due to many reasons, including lack of internet connection, Steam being down, your firewall blocking connection, third-party tools, incorrectly configured routes or temporary failures.
 You can enable `Debug` mode to check out more verbose log stating exact failure reasons, although usually it's simply caused by your own actions, such as using "CS:GO MM Server Picker" that blacklists a lot of Steam IPs, making it very hard for you to actually reach Steam network.

 ASF will do its best to establish connection, which includes not only asking about updated list of servers but also trying another IP when last one fails, so if it's truly a temporary problem with some specific server or route, ASF will connect sooner or later.
 However, if you're behind firewall or in some other way unable to reach Steam servers, then obviously you need to fix it yourself, with help of `Debug` mode and perhaps `SteamProtocols`.